mattes2008/VocabularyCompanion/README.md

 # VocabularyCompanion

 A program which helps you to practise your vocabulary.
-It's a simple program with many different helpful functions:
+It's a simple program with many different helpful features:

 - create different users
 - create different units in every user